-This might take a couple months to sort out, but by smartly consolidating or refinancing loans, you can save big bucks each month debt repayment.

-If your credit score has seen better days, work right now on improving your score with credit repair.

-Get a side gig and get your hustle on

-newer - This might take a couple months to sort out, but by smartly consolidating or refinancing loans, you can save big bucks each month debt repayment.
+This might take a couple of months to sort out, but by smartly consolidating or refinancing loans, you can save big bucks each month debt repayment.

 If your credit score has seen better days, work right now on improving your score with credit repair.

 Get a side gig and get your hustle on